lsst/df-ops/docs/developers/kubernetes.rst

 Requesting a new Project
 ========================

-Please send a request to the LSSTC's #ops-usdf slack channel.
-Alternatively email usdf-help@slac.stanford.edu.
+:ref:`create_snow_request` including the requested name of the vCluster, who is the project owner, and who should have access.

 Requesting access to an existing Project
 ========================================

-Ideally, have the project owner send a request to usdf-help@slac.stanford.edu.
+Ideally, have the project owner :ref:`open a Service Now Ticket <create_snow_request>`.
 Or you can send a request, and the project owner will be contacted.

 Connecting and Authenticating
 =============================